VyPhammm/Processing-Data-Customer-ETL-Cloud-/README.md

 - Data from an online media company.
 - Tech stack: PYSPARK, AZURE DATABASE.
 # INPUT:
-- Data customer from LogContent: 30 file JSON / 1 file ~ 300 Mb , all ~ 8 Gb.
+- Data customer from LogContent: 30 file JSON / 1 file ~ 300 Mb , all ~ 8 GB.
-- Data customer from LogSearch: 28 folder data / file data PARQUET  ~ 150 Mb.
+- Data customer from LogSearch: 28 folder data / file data PARQUET  ~ 150 MB.

 # Output:
 - ETL and process data from raw data to data can be analyzed.